Kingdom Marriage 1 - Overview

 but I speak concerning Christ and His People,"

 Marriage in the Kingdom of God is different in a special way.
-Being instituted by God it is part of His order.
-But in addition marriage symbolises the relationship between Christ and His People.
+Instituted by God, marriage symbolises the relationship between Christ and His People.

 Beginning with being betrothed and ending with death, marriage is an all-encompassing relationship, second only to the believing couple's life with the Lord.